Kategorie: Ausstellungen

 *„Der Golem, wie er in die Welt kam“, Partitur für kleines Orchester von Hans Landsberger, rekonstruiert und orchestriert von Richard Siedhoff, wurde uns freundlicherweise aus dem Bestand des Ries & Erler Musikverlags zur Verfügung gestellt.

 The sheet music Der Golem, wie er in die Welt kam.
-Für kleines Orchester by Hans Landsberger reconstructed, edited and orchestrated by Richard Siedhoff and played as part of the video installation of is the property of Ries & Erler Musikverlag and was composed By Hans Landsberger Richard Siedhoff.
+Für kleines Orchester by Hans Landsberger, reconstructed and orchestrated by Richard Siedhoff, was kindly provided from the holdings of Ries & Erler Musikverlag.

 Mateusz Choróbski (b.
 1987, Radomsko) graduated from the University of the Arts in Poznań and the Academy of Fine Arts in Warsaw.
 He works across sculpture, installation, video, performance, and sound, engaging with architectural history, material transformation, and the conditions of contemporary life.
 Selected institutional solo exhibitions include: H.aven, Éva Kahán Foundation, Vienna (2024); Hide And Seek, Fabbrica del Vapore, Milan (2023); What the Barbarians Did Not Do, Opole Centre for Contemporary Art (2021); Mateusz Choróbski, Fondazione Nicola Del Roscio, Rome (2019); and The Loneliness of the Long Distance Runner, Manifesta 11, Zurich (performance, 2016).